Behavioral Health Services

 - Psychosocial Assessments

 In addition to talking to you, we may consult teachers and family members to learn more about your regular behaviors and how you respond to various situations.
 Other steps of the process may include going over your medical history and your school records.

 Adaptive Behavior Assessments are used for measuring behavioral skills, such as communication, everyday living skills and personal relationships.
 This method of assessment is used for all age groups.
 It can help clinicians identify developmental disabilities and autism spectrum disorder.

 By understanding your needs, behavioral health specialists can work to create a treatment plan that addresses your unique situation.
 Behavioral therapy doesn’t come in a one-size-fits-all form.
 You will need treatments that are specific to your particular strengths and deficits.

 Therapy Options for Your Behavioral Health Needs

-Our team of psychiatrists, psychologists, social workers and other mental health professionals provide counseling and other behavioral health services at multiple locations.
+Our team of psychiatrists, psychologists, social workers and NPs provide counseling and other behavioral health services at multiple locations.

 Your therapy regimen will be customized to your needs and may include:

 - Individual sessions

 - Family meetings